How many immigrants are in Vermont?

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-In 2021, the metro areas in the US with the highest and lowest shares of foreign-born residents were Miami-Fort Lauderdale-Pompano Beach, FL at 41.2% and Beckley, WV at 0.8%, respectively.
-In Vermont, the Burlington-South Burlington metro area had the highest foreign-born population share at 6.8%.
+From 2018 to 2022, the metro areas (with data) in the US with the highest and lowest foreign-born population share were: Miami-Fort Lauderdale-Pompano Beach, FL at 41.5% foreign-born (highest) and Beckley, WV at 0.9% foreign-born (lowest).
+The only metro area in or connected to Vermont is Burlington-South Burlington, VT with a foreign born population share of 6.8%.

 1. | Burlington-South Burlington, VT Metro Area | 6.8% |